 Program Coordinator and Advisor

-My collaboration with M. Agbemavi , my host country counterpart, was one of my life’s most enriching experiences.
-It set my playbook for collaboration and taught me that I could organize and build things, coming straight from college with a BA in liberal arts, who knew?!
+My collaboration with M. Agbemavi, my host country counterpart, was one of my life’s most enriching experiences.
+It set my playbook for collaboration and taught me that I could organize and build things.
+Coming straight from college with a BA in the Interdisciplinary Study of Intercultural Healing based in Anthropology, Public Health, and Folklore from the University of North Carolina, at Chapel Hill, I have to say that I was surprised to find that I had practical skills.

-The Agbeponu family and many others opened themselves to me in a way that I did not know people did.
-On the flip side of the travel coin, I currently host international students studying at UC Davis.
-We have hosted students from Indonesia, Iran, Japan, China, Korea, Switzerland, Serbia, and Tunisia.
+The Agbekponou family and many others opened themselves to me in a way that I did not know people did.
+On the flip side of the travel coin, our family has hosted students from Indonesia, Iran, Japan, China, Korea, Switzerland, Serbia, and Tunisia.

 I believe that Study Abroad can be this kind of experience for you too.
 I hope that you come back knowing your personal potential, intellectually challenged, and with a whole new set of practical skills.